TorbellinoTech/investment/DISTRIBUTED_CHALLENGE_README.md

-# Distributed Real-Time Trading Challenge
+# Distributed Real-Time Trading Test

+AS OF TODAY NOBODY HAS PASSED THE TEST.

 ## Preliminary Notes

 Some files have been added with basic blockchain, cryptography and test logic.